rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 to even talk about how to preload using that class but if you are curious here's [a nice post](https://blog.rstankov.com/dealing-with-n-1-with-graphql-part-1/) on how to deal with N + 1 queries on GraphQL using Rails' preloader.

-The second solution, and the one I'm going to explain here, it's using a scoped association and preloading it instead of the `comments` association.
+The second solution, and the one I'm going to explain here, is using a scoped association and preloading it instead of the `comments` association.
 This requires us to add one more line to our Posts model:

 ```ruby